Artist Stories

 John Singer Sargent, Marble Fountain in Italy, c.
 1907, watercolor, Smithsonian American Art Museum, Washington, DC, USA.

-Sargent painted in watercolor from a young age and used the medium throughout his entire career.
-Earlier examples like those from the 1880s are often more somber in tone and closer to traditional 19th-century watercolors than his later efforts.
+Sargent painted in watercolor from a young age and used the medium throughout his career.
+Earlier examples, like those from the 1880s, are often more somber in tone and closer to traditional 19th-century watercolors than his later efforts.
 They are nowhere near as noteworthy as his 20th-century watercolors, whose experimental compositions sometimes seem to approach abstraction.

-Around 1902, Sargent turned to watercolor as a major focus when he swore off oil portraits.
-He took up charcoal portraits, another under-appreciated area of his oeuvre, around the same time.
+Around 1902, Sargent turned to watercolor as a central focus when he abandoned oil portraits.
+At about the same time, he took up charcoal portraits, another under-appreciated area of his oeuvre.
 With the newfound financial security that enabled him to renounce portraiture and the freedom the decision gained him, Sargent traveled even more than before and made countless watercolors along the way.

 An Innovative Style